 When working on a support incident, it is often extremely helpful to re-create a customer environment in the Adiscon lab.
 To aid in this process, we have added functionality to export an exact snapshot of a configuration.
-This is done via standard Windows registry files.
+There are multiple methods available.
+Adiscon Support prefers Adiscon Config Format.
 Please note that when we have received your file, we are also able to make adjustments (if needed) and provide those back to you.
 This is a very helpful support tool.

-Figure 1: Export Settings to a file
+Figure1: Export Settings to a file